Sakura-winter/Dir_manager/README.md

 📢 **Acknowledgments:**
 I would like to express my sincere gratitude to **Prof. Navjot Kaur** for assigning this project and providing valuable guidance throughout its development.

-This project was completed as part of my academic coursework, and I appreciate the opportunity to apply my knowledge and skills in building this system.
+This project was a great learning experience, allowing me to apply my technical skills and explore AI-based file management.

 💡 **Thank you for your support and guidance!** 🚀